 Corallina Breuer found her excitement about the natural world early in life.
 Growing up on a farm in Wisconsin, Coral rode horses, raised prize-winning chickens through 4-H, and fell in love with the world around her.
 She attended college in Ohio, with a major of Educational Studies. and has spent her years since working in various realms of education and community development as a teacher, mentor, and consultant.
 After college, she served as an AmeriCorps VISTA where she developed curriculum for a restorative justice project that partnered teenagers serving hours in the Juvenile Probation Court with a community garden.
 It was AmeriCorps that also brought Coral to Maine where she served as a VISTA Leader with Maine Campus Compact, a coalition of 18 Maine colleges working to transform campuses to reinvigorate the public purposes and civic mission of higher education.
 She now works both at Northwood and at New Beat, a local horse-powered farm!
 Coral loves to dance, and is the President of Downeast Friends of Folk Arts (DEFFA) where she organizes dances and cultural events.
 Coral really loves birds and all things wild, and brings a lot of passion and wonder to all the programs she works on!

-Emmaline Hathaway is the most recent addition to Northwood’s staff.
-Emma has spent the last ten years Captaining tall ships on the high seas, where she led semester trips with youth.
-Emma’s steady competence is inspiring, and her knot and leather work have all ready captured the imaginations of many of our participants.
-Emma still feels the call of the sea, though, so keep your eyes peeled for upcoming Northwood sailing adventures!
+Emmaline Hathaway is a shining star on Northwood’s staff team.
+A curious and capable mentor and leader in the woods and on the waters, Emma has spent the last ten years Captaining tall ships on the high seas, where she led semester immersion trips with youth.
+Emma’s steady competence is inspiring, and her knot and leather work have already captured the imaginations of many of our participants.
+Emma still feels the call of the sea, so keep your eyes peeled for upcoming Northwood sailing and marine wilderness adventures!